cdbaca/ssg/posts/more-on-the-indie-web.md

 tags: open web, blogging
 ---

 Surfing the web... not something any of us normies have done in a long time in our spare time.
 It used to be like that.
 Not so much anymore.
 We've all been corraled to somewhere between 5-10 websites so our attention can get farmed for cash from advertisers.
-Your regular reminder that this internet world sucks a big butthole, and there is a better way.
+Your regular reminder that this internet world sucks, and there is a better way.

 I've spent the last week falling down a rabbit hole, which has been, honestly, an *amazing* feeling.
 I'm just gonna link a bunch of the stuff I've found, because it's cool and I don't want to forget what I've found.
-But there's a ton to discover and a ton to learn from that isn't just f*cking algorithms force feeding me whatever it thinks I want to see or read or hear.
+But there's a ton to discover and a ton to learn from that isn't just algorithms force feeding me whatever it thinks I want to see or read or hear.

 What I'm gathering: